WeTransfer owner WeRock NV to seek Amsterdam IPO

 WeRock NV said its offer, for which a date has not yet been set, would include both a primary and secondary offering of shares.

-WeTransfer has 87 million monthly users and expects to have had sales of more than 100 million euros in 2021, the company said in a statement.
+WeTransfer has 87 million monthly users and expects to have had sales of more than 100 million euros ($113.66 million)in 2021, the company said in a statement.

+"Our differentiated and proven 'freemium' business model, combining subscriptions and premium advertising, has underpinned our consistent track record of strong, profitable growth," chief executive Gordon Willoughby said in a statement.

+The company reported adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) of 21.3 million euros on revenue of 72 million euros for the first nine months of 2021, it said.

 ((toby.sterling@thomsonreuters.com;))